9 Day Northern Lights Self Drive Tour of the Complete Ring Road with Waterfalls & Hot Springs

 You will end the day arriving at your accommodation in or near the seaside town of Vík.

-Today you will make your entrance to a place of enchanting beauty.
-Iceland’s Eastfjords are filled with steep mountains and ocean vistas, and an abundance of wildlife.
-Birds, seals and reindeer make up a great deal of the animals in this part of the country, that largely remains untouched.
+Today you will make your entrance to a place of enchanting beauty - The Eastfjords region.
+Iceland’s Eastfjords are filled with steep mountains and ocean vistas and an abundance of wildlife.
+Birds, seals, and reindeer make up a great deal of the animals in this part of the country that largely remains untouched.

 As you travel, you can make stops in quaint local villages and areas rich in Icelandic folklore before you reach the largest town in the east, Egilsstaðir.
 This is where you will stay for the evening.

-There’s the Dimmuborgir lava field which is sometimes nicknamed ‘The Dark Fortress’ because of the colour and composition of the lava rocks.
-You will also be able to see the geothermal Námaskarð Pass where natural hot springs and fumaroles dot the landscape.
+The Dimmuborgir lava field is sometimes nicknamed 'The Dark Fortress' because of the lava rocks' color and composition.
+You will also be able to see the geothermal Námaskarð Pass, where natural hot springs and fumaroles dot the landscape.
 A shining jewel in the crown of the North is Lake Mývatn itself.
 This unique lake is filled with natural water and strange basalt rock formations.

 On this day, you can choose to visit the Lake Mývatn Nature Baths.
 Often referred to as the Blue Lagoon of the North, these mineral-rich, warm waters are the perfect place to unwind at the end of the day.

 Your accommodation for the evening will be in the Lake Mývatn area.
 Make sure to check the skies for signs of the beautiful Northern Lights in the evening.

 Today you will make your way to the capital of Iceland's North, Akureyri.
 This charming town has a laid-back attitude and some beautiful touches like little love hearts on its traffic lights.